LesRedfield/quoth/README.md

 ## Life Insurance Pricing Estimator

-Simple MVP to give life insurance quotes, based on the following sample costs:
+Simple MVP Rails application to give life insurance quotes, based on the following sample costs:

 * The base cost of insurance is $100 annually.
 * For every 5 years over the age of 18 years old, the base price increases by $20.